-Rolex Testimonee Francesco Molinari made history at The Open in 2018 by becoming the first Italian to win a Major.
-His triumph at Carnoustie capped a stellar 2018 when he also won the BMW PGA Championship at Wentworth, had his first PGA TOUR success and became the first European to win all five games as he helped his team defeat the United States at the Ryder Cup.
+Rolex Testimonee Francesco Molinari is the only Italian to win a Major.
+His triumph at The Open at Carnoustie capped a stellar 2018 when he also won the BMW PGA Championship at Wentworth, England, had his first PGA TOUR® success and became the first European to win all five games as he helped his team defeat the United States at The Ryder Cup.

 Brooks Koepka has emerged as one of the most potent forces in world golf, claiming the World No. 1 ranking and winning four Majors since 2017.
 In winning the 2019 PGA Championship, the powerful American became the first golfer to successfully defend two Major titles, having also won back-to-back U.S. Opens in 2017 and 2018.